Biomedical-Imaging-Group/SingleCellClassifier/README.md

 The plugin documentation is available [here](/documentation/plugin_documentation.pdf).

-You can find Python scripts to train your own models our analyze your measurements [here](/python%20script).
+You can find Python scripts to train your own models or analyze your measurements [here](/python%20script).
 You can find the data used in these scripts [here](/data).

 ## Existing models